4

 • Iconoclast II: Reimagining Empty Space in Poetry

 (Independently offered, two 4-hour sessions, April 4-April 11 (Saturdays), 10:00 AM-1 PM PT): Like the line break, empty space is a critical poets’ tool, offering myriad possibilities and impacts based on the same set of words.
 Empty space can take your breath away or give you new breath, make you float or sink, snakecharm and mesmerize you, and much more.
 In this craft class we’ll take a deep dive into the philosophies and practicalities of empty space, examining and deconstructing convention wisdom around it, and building a new palette of moves for poets to play with.
 Writers will leave with a sense of expanded creative possibilities.
 This two-session intensive builds on my previously offered class on line breaks, but it’s not necessary to have taken that class to be a part of this one.
 Bring two existing pieces and an open mind.
 Class tuition will be $150.
-The class will run only if it reaches critical mass—if interested, please email me directly.
+This independently-offered class is confirmed to run—if interested, please email me directly.

 • Blue Sphere, Imploding: Writing with Climate Emotions